FAQ - Frequently Asked Questions

-This is where I attempt to answer some of the most common questions prospective readers might have.
+This is where I attempt to answer some of the most common questions readers have asked.
 If you have a question not answered here, please contact me and I'll do my best to answer it.

-Cold Comfort, the third Malone novel, will go on sale on November 28, 2017, in print and digital editions.
+Live Long Day, the fifth Malone novel, will go on sale at your favorite bookseller on December 11, 2018, in print and electronic book editions.

 Why name the character Malone and what kind of name is it?